 SimplePay has a built-in item to accommodate the special tax and reporting requirements related to travel allowances.
-To add a travel allowance, go to an employee’s profile and click on Add regular item > Travel Allowance and select the relevant option(s).
+To add a travel allowance, go to an employee’s profile and click on Add (next to Regular Inputs) > Travel Allowance and select the relevant option(s).

 Fixed allowance paid regularly

 Select this option in cases where an allowance is given to an employee to finance transport, i.e. a fixed amount per pay period.
 It is an amount paid over and above the employee’s salary and is not included in the salary.

 The full amount (100%) of the fixed travel allowance will be reported under code 3701.

 Reimbursed for expenses (petrol, garage, maintenance, etc.)

 Generally speaking, if employees are reimbursed for business-related expenditure, such reimbursements will be non-taxable and will not be reported on the employees’ IRP5 certificates.